iamandicip/denguehack/README.md

 #DengueHack

-This is my code for the DengueHack hackathon
+This is the code of Team Diversity for the DengueHack hackathon

 https://denguehack.org/